-Roosevelt Row Arts District (RoRo) is a walkable, creative district in the urban core of downtown Phoenix that is nationally known for its arts and cultural events, award-winning restaurants, galleries, boutiques and live music.
-RoRo is fostering an urban renewal with rehabilitated bungalows and new infill projects.
+Roosevelt Row Artists’ District is a walkable, creative district in the urban core of downtown Phoenix.
+It is nationally known for its arts and cultural events, award-winning restaurants, galleries, boutiques and live music.
+Roosevelt Row is a lead creative placemaker, fostering an urban renewal with rehabilitated bungalows and new infill projects.

-The Arts District connects downtown Phoenix to historic neighborhoods including Garfield, Evans Churchill, F.Q.
+The Artists’ District connects downtown Phoenix to historic neighborhoods including Garfield, Evans Churchill, F.Q.
 Story, Willo, Roosevelt, Historic Roosevelt and Grand Avenue.
-RoRo begins at 7th Avenue and extends east to 16th Street.
+Roosevelt Row begins at 7th Avenue and extends east to 16th Street.
 On the north side it begins at Interstate 10 and extends south to Fillmore Street.

 A BIT OF HISTORY